 Carbon Disclosure Project

-The Carbon Disclosure Project is an independent not-for-profit organisation.
+The Carbon Disclosure Project (CDP) is an independent not-for-profit organisation.
 It was launched in 2000 to collect corporate information on climate change and we provide our data to the project every year.

-The project released its latest report in October 2014, including the updated Carbon Disclosure Leadership Index (CDLI) rankings – the top 10% of the FTSE Global 500 companies for climate change disclosure.
+CDP released its latest report in November 2015, including the updated Carbon Disclosure Leadership Index (CDLI) rankings – the top 10% of the total regional CDP sample population.

-While we continued to score well in the CDLI with an improved result compared to 2014, and share the highest score of the major international oil and gas companies, we were not included in the CDLI.
+While we continued to score well in the CDLI with an improved result compared to 2014, and share the highest score of the major international oil and gas companies with only one peer, we were not included in the CDLI.

 Dow Jones Sustainability Index

 We were included in the Dow Jones Sustainability Index (DJSI) each year since it started in 1999 until 2010, remaining in the top 10% in the oil and gas sector as measured by the index.
 From 2011 until 2012 we were not included based on DJSI’s view of the operations of Shell companies in Nigeria, although our score was above the threshold for inclusion.

 We were included in the FTSE4Good Index in 2014, as we have been every year since it started in 2001.
 Companies must meet the index’s criteria on governance, the environment including climate change, and social aspects including labour standards and human rights.